A protected focus hour reduces mental clutter and gives your brain breathing room to do its best work.

 Benefit: A scheduled slot protects your focus from meetings and interruptions.

-3. Set a clear intention for the hour
+STEP 3.
+Set a clear intention for the hour

-4. Remove digital noise
+STEP 4.
+Remove digital distractions

 Benefit: Reduced cognitive load → deeper, smoother concentration.

-Tip: Phone in another room on silent, close email, Teams DNS etc
+How to: Phone in another room on silent, close email, Teams DNS etc

-5. Clear your physical space
+STEP 5.
+Clear your physical space

 Benefit: Your environment signals to your brain that it’s time to focus.

-6. Take a reward break after 50 minutes
+STEP 6.
+Take a reward break after 50 minutes

 Benefit: Prevents fatigue and boosts the quality of your thinking.

-Tip: 10 minute walk, drink in peace, nap etc
+How to: 10 minute walk, drink in peace, nap etc